bpbradley/ansible-role-komodo/README.md

 | **logging\_stdio**                        | `standard`                                      | Log output format                                                 |
 | **logging\_opentelemetry\_service\_name** | `Komodo-Periphery`                              | Service name reported to OpenTelemetry exporters                  |

+### Automatic Versioning

+Set `komodo_version` to `latest` to determine the latest release from GitHub and install that.
+You can also specify `komodo_version=core` and the role will request the currently installed version on Komodo Core, and install the matching version.
+In order to use `core`, you must also provide valid [API Credentials](#api-credentials)

 ### Note on Generated Passkeys

 Enabling passkey generation for unique periphery passkeys with `generate_server_passkey=true` is potentially valuable, but if doing so remember to *always* enable this feature whenever you update or install that server.
+The generated passkey is not saved, it is used to configure periphery at the time of install and then thrown away.

-For example, if you generated a random passkey on install, and then *DIDN'T* generate a random passkey or set a passkey on a future update, it would not have a server passkey to provide to the server, and it will update it with no passkey.
+So for example, if you generated a random passkey on `install`, and then *DIDN'T* generate or set a passkey on a future `update`, the role will not have knowledge of a server passkey at all, and it will simply delete the randomly generated one that was previously provided, and it will not enforce passkey authentication, which is likely not the desired behavior.

-Further, if you generated a passkey on install, and then disabled server management entirely on updates, then the role will have no knowledge of that generated passkey and it will not include that passkey in its allowed passkeys list, meaning you may be using no passkey at all.

 Basically, the simple advice is to *ALWAYS* have `generate_server_passkey=true` or *ALWAYS* have `generate_server_passkey=false` for each server.
 I recommend setting these variables directly in an inventory file.
 See [`examples/server_management/inventory/all.yml`](./examples/server_management/inventory/all.yml) for an example.

 If this is not preferred, you can always generate on install, and then record the generated passkeys and include that explicitly in your `komodo_passkeys` from thereon.
-Or you can of course just always set your own randomly generated `server_passkey`
+Or you can of course just always set your own randomly generated passkeys.

 ### Overriding default configuration templates